NEHRP logo

 Alameda, CA

-Term Expires: July 26, 2023
+Term Expires: July 26, 2026

-As a California-licensed Civil Engineer and Sustainability and Resilience Manager for the City of Alameda, CA, Ms. Mieler brings her passion for working collaboratively to create a more equitable and resilient city and region.
+As a California-licensed Civil Engineer and Sustainability and Resilience Manager for the City of Alameda, CA, Ms. Mieler brings her passion for working collaboratively to create a more equitable, sustainable and resilient city and region.
 She previously served as Principal Resilience Analyst for the City and County of San Francisco where she managed the Lifelines Council and Earthquake Safety Implementation Program.
 She also served as Resilience Program Coordinator for the Association of Bay Area Governments and interim deputy Chief Resilience Officer for the City of Oakland.
 Ms. Mieler was awarded the SPUR 2020 Good Government Award for her work on San Francisco’s Tall Buildings Study.
 Ms. Mieler earned a B.S. and M.S. in Civil Engineering from UC Berkeley and a B.A. in Sociology from UC Santa Cruz.
-She served as Director and Vice President of the Earthquake Engineering Research Institute and was a Housner Fellow.
+She served as Director and Vice President of the Earthquake Engineering Research Institute and was an EERI Housner Fellow.

 Jonathan P. Stewart